Adobe Stock / contrastwerkstatt

 (Which brings me to….)

-5. Practice!
 Nope, you’ll never escape this piece of interview prep work.
 How to practice for this specific question?
 Review your notes and practice articulating them.
-Be able to do this in the form of a question answer as well as a proactive comment in case you don’t get asked this question.
+Be able to do this in the form of a question-answer as well as a proactive comment in case you don’t get asked this question.

-After doing this final bit of prep work you’ll be walking out of your interview day knowing you rocked it, shared your experiences, and shared why you want to join the team.
+After doing this final bit of prep work you’ll be walking out of your interview day knowing you rocked it, shared your experiences, and explained why you want to join the team.

 Jane Scudder is a certified coach, facilitator, and workplace & leadership consultant based in Chicago, IL.
 She helps individuals and group navigate their careers, teams, and personal lives.
 Find out more at janescudder.com.